2008 Presidential Election: WSJ Market

 Here are similar calculations based on a sample of only the last 90 days.

-We will update this file about twice a month or after election results.
+We will update this file about twice a month.
 If you download the Mathematica notebook, the code will get the latest data.